 These best practices can help you avoid: High bounces, high abuse complaints

-When you build your list, use our double opt-in process to make sure your contacts want to receive your emails.
+When you build your list, use MailChimp signup forms to make sure your contacts want to receive your emails.
 If you need to collect subscribers offline, we can help you to convert that list to meet our standards.

 These best practices can help you avoid: High abuse complaints, high bounces